ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 * All network configurations are maintained, such as private IPs, floating IPs, vNICs, and security groups.
 * The instance name doesn't change.
 * The data center location doesn't change.
 * An instance with a profile that does not include instance storage cannot be resized to a profile that does include instance storage.
+* You must select a secure execution enabled profile when you want to resize an IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_full}} instance.
+Selecting a profile that is not secure execution enabled will cause the provisioning to fail.

 After the instance is resized, you are billed the hourly rate of the new instance profile.